 The Lucile Kelling Henderson Lecture Series was established in 1990 to honor the memory of Lucile K. Henderson, SILS faculty member (1932-1960) and dean (1954-1960).
 As an excellent teacher, administrator, counselor and adviser, Henderson made many contributions to the University and to the profession.
 She died in 1990 at the age of 95.

-2016—Cassidy R. Sugimoto (MSLS ’07, PhD ’10), associate professor at the School of Informatics and Computing at Indiana University Bloomington, presented "What Does it Matter Who is Speaking?
+2016—Cassidy R. Sugimoto (MSLS ’07, PhD ’10), Associate Professor at the School of Informatics and Computing at Indiana University Bloomington, presented "What Does it Matter Who is Speaking?
 Disparity and Disruption in Scholarly Communication" on October 3, 2016.
-Watch the lecture on the SILS Vimeo or YouTube channels.
+Watch the lecture on Vimeo.

 2015—Dr. Wayne A. Wiegand, renowned American library historian, author, and academic, presented "Part of Our Lives: A People’s History of the American Public Library" on September 14, 2015.
 Watch the lecture on the SILS Vimeo channel.